Top 10 Italian proverbs.

 Il lupo perde il pelo ma non il vizio

-‘Old habits die hard’ – in this case though, the proverb translates to ‘The fox loses its fur but not its bad habits’.
+‘Old habits die hard’ – in this case though, the proverb translates to ‘The wolf loses its fur but not its bad habits’.
 The saying is from Latin ‘Vulpes pilum mutat, non mores’, and the ‘fox’ in question is originally Emperor Vespasiano, who was known for being greedy and ruthless.
 So people may change appearances and even behavior but their true nature remains the same.